Investing

 Tax Loss Harvesting Can Help Manage Tax Liabilities

 During periods when interest rates change or when tax policy changes, tax-loss harvesting strategies can offer opportunities to manage overall tax liabilities for individual investors.
-Breckinridge employs tax-loss management strategies in its tax-efficient strategies, as market conditions warrant.
+Unless directed by a client not to do so, Breckinridge employs tax-loss management strategies in its tax-efficient strategies, as market conditions warrant.
 Through our attentive approach, we seek to assess tax-loss opportunities throughout the year.

 Past performance is not a guarantee of future results.
 Breckinridge makes no assurances, warranties or representations that any strategies described herein will meet their investment objectives or incur any profits.
 Any index results shown are for illustrative purposes and do not represent the performance of any specific investment.
 Indices are unmanaged and investors cannot directly invest in them.
 They do not reflect any management, custody, transaction or other expenses, and generally assume reinvestment of dividends, income and capital gains.
 Performance of indices may be more or less volatile than any investment strategy.